 Under the assumptions of Agency Theory, managers should be closely monitored and properly financially incentivised if they are to be expected to perform well.

-However, after more than 20 years of research in the area, academics have failed to find consistent evidence that the adoption of various code recommendations is associated with an improvement to firms’ performance.
+After more than 20 years of research in the area, academics have failed to find consistent evidence that the adoption of various code recommendations is associated with an improvement to firm